 The perception that globalisation is the driver of economic growth was indeed at the origins of MBA Atlântico: a programme taught in Portuguese by faculty members of three universities that brings together students from three continents who enjoy a one-term residence in each country.
 Students travel in group to three countries - Angola, Portugal and Brazil – and for twelve months they are offered the chance to experience different academic methods and build bonds with local businesses.
 While learning how to do business in each country they also lay the foundations to build an economic diplomacy network, a very powerful tool for companies that choose to grow on a global scale in these geographies.

 The programme opens a whole range of new and unparalleled international career opportunities, mainly because it equips students with an understanding of the ways in which history, culture and politics may affect business.
 The Portugal-Angola-Brazil triangle, however, does not confine future careers to this geography.
-The programme has now reached its sixth edition and several of its students are currently working outside this geographical area.
+The programme has now reached its seventh edition and several of its students are currently working outside this geographical area.

 The Management Board